Do hot flashes raise your body temperature?

 Additional areas that help decrease menopause symptoms, especially hot flashes, are:

-- Nutrition in food: Aiming to get as much nutrition in the fuel of your food is ideal.
+- Nutrition in food: Aiming to get as much functional nutrition in the fuel of your food is ideal.
 It’s not all about perfection, or all about kale, or all about the next food trend.
 Take special care around sugar, caffeine, and alcohol as those can tend to increase the frequency and intensity of hot flashes.
+Eat more of these foods that help with hot flashes to decrease the symptoms.
 Overall, it’s about good fuel and feeling good.
-Take a look at these on-demand webinars/podcasts for ideas: this one, and this one.
+Take a look at these on-demand webinars/podcasts for ideas: this one with Dr. Ericka De Law Vella, and this one.

-- Supplementation: Black Cohosh works for many women in managing hot flashes.
+- Supplementation: Black Cohosh for menopause works for many women in managing hot flashes.
 Magnesium Glycinate is also another good one, especially to aid sleep and ease joint pain.
-Plus, this new daily five: Gennev’s Vitality pack was created for the new nutritional needs of women in menopause and midlife.
-Check-in with your doctor, or one of ours, about your current diet and what may help you.
+Plus, this new daily five: Gennev’s Vitamins For Menopause Vitality pack was created for the new nutritional needs of women in menopause and midlife.
+Check-in with your doctor, or one of ours via telemedicine, about your current diet and what may help you.

 - Water, water: Did you know that we’re more easily dehydrated during menopause than we were before?
-It’s true.
-Hydration is more important than ever for skin, organ and cell function, mood, and hot flash management.
+It’s true. staying hydrated during menopause is more important than ever for skin, organ and cell function, mood, and hot flash management.

 - Movement: Exploring how you can move your body, all the muscles, even a little bit will help you physically, and mentally.
 Consider it a break, a treat, a reward, and try something new.
 Our Coach Stasi shares on Instagram and YouTube about this topic.

 - Skip the smokes: If hot flashes are giving you grief and you’re a smoker, consider talking with others who’ve quit about their experience regarding menopause symptoms since putting down the smokes.
 Try it yourself, for your best health and meno-management.
-Smokers are more likely to experience hot flashes than those who don’t.
+Estrogen and smoking puts women at risk to more likely to experience hot flashes than those who don’t.

 On this note, a study shared that de-stressing may ease hot flash symptoms in some women.